DessimozLab/edgehog/README.md

                         ancestorwhile if max_gaps = 3: the probabilistic A-b-c-D-E-f-g-h-I-J graph will be turn into A-D-E-I-J in the ancestor --include_extant_genes
-                        include extant genes in output file for ancestral reconstructions.
-  --out-format {TSV,HDF5}
+                        whether to use a concatenation of all descending extant genes to describe an ancestral gene in the output files --out-format {TSV,HDF5}
                         define output format.
 Can be TSV (tab seperated files) or HDF5 (compatible for integration into oma hdf5)